lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

     abstract fun isEmpty()
 }
 ```
 There are a few additions here.
-The `JsonComponentModule` is added as a bean so that it picks up the the `@JsonSerializer` and `@JsonDeserializer` custom components that are defined (in other classes).
+The `JsonComponentModule` is added as a bean so that it picks up the `@JsonSerializer` and `@JsonDeserializer` custom components that are defined (in other classes).
 It seems that even if it is added to the mapper as a module, it still requires the bean itself to be created if it is going to find and register the custom JSON components.

 Next is the `MixinModule`.
 This is needed due to `Vault.Update` having a method called `isEmpty`, which doesn't play nicely with Jackson who gets confused and thinks that `isEmpty` matches to a boolean field called `empty` on the property and tries to pass it's value when deserialising the JSON back into an object.
 The Mixin allows us to add Jackson annotations onto the class without actually having access to the class itself, which we obviously don't control since this an object from within Corda's codebase.
 The other option is that this is added to the `cordaModule` we discussed earlier but that is a different conversation.

-The `MixinModule` itself is simply a class who's constructor adds the `VaultUpdateMixin` to the itself.
+The `MixinModule` itself is simply a class whose constructor adds the `VaultUpdateMixin` to itself.
 Then this module is added back into the mapper like any other module.
 Job done.

-The Jackson annotation that was added to the Mixin was `@JsonIgnore` which speaks for itself really, when serialising or deserialising the `isEmpty` function will be ignored.
+The Jackson annotation that was added to the Mixin was `@JsonIgnore` which speaks for itself really when serialising or deserialising the `isEmpty` function will be ignored.

 ### Custom Serialisers and Deserialisers